Starsky & Hutch (film): Plot

-In 1975, two Bay City Police detectives, the macho David Starsky (who loves his Ford Torino and recklessly pursues minor offenders) and the easy-going Ken "Hutch" Hutchinson (who often works alongside criminals to investigate their activity) are forced to become partners as punishment for recent antics.
-Meanwhile, Jewish-American drug kingpin Reese Feldman and his right-hand man Kevin Jutsum develop a new type of cocaine that is untraceable in scent and taste.
-When one of his dealers botches an operation, Feldman kills him.
+In 1975, two Bay City Police detectives, the macho David Starsky (who loves his 1974 Ford Gran Torino and recklessly pursues minor offenders) and the easy-going Ken "Hutch" Hutchinson (who often works alongside criminals to investigate their activity) are forced to become partners as punishment for recent antics.
+Meanwhile, drug kingpin Reese Feldman and his right-hand man Kevin develop a new type of cocaine that is untraceable in scent and taste.
+When one of his dealers botches an operation, Feldman shoots him and dumps him in the bay.

 The body washes ashore a few days later, and Starsky and Hutch investigate the scene.
-A clue leads them to Feldman, who denies any knowledge of the crime, but his wife mentions the dealer had been dating a cheerleader.
-After meeting cheerleaders Stacey and Holly, the detectives are given a jacket from cheerleader Heather.
+A clue leads them to Feldman, who denies any knowledge of the crime, but his wife mentions that the dealer had been dating a cheerleader.
+After meeting (and flirting with) cheerleaders Stacey and Holly, the detectives are given a jacket from cheerleader Heather (who disrobes in front of them, causing an embarrassing situation).
 Their street-wise informant Huggy Bear directs the pair to Big Earl's motorcycle bar.
-Disguised as "Captain America" and "Billy" from Easy Rider, Starsky and Hutch learn that Big Earl is in jail, where they question him on his connection to Feldman's illicit dealings; Big Earl forces the detectives into humiliating acts in exchange for information and a packet of what they believe is cocaine.
-However, Captain Doby, angered by their wild interrogation, dismisses their packet as nothing more than artificial sweetener and takes them off the case.
+Disguised as "Captain America" and "Billy" from Easy Rider, Starsky and Hutch learn that Big Earl is in jail, where they question him on his connection to Feldman's illicit dealings.
+Big Earl forces the detectives into humiliating acts in exchange for information and a packet of what they believe is cocaine.
+However, Captain Doby, angered by their wild interrogation, takes them off the case, revealing that the packet was analyzed and found to contain only artificial sweetener.

-The duo invite Stacey and Holly to Starsky's place where Starsky puts the “sweetener” in his coffee while Hutch sings "Don't Give Up on Us".
-The four visit a disco where Starsky, suffering the effects what proves to be Feldman's modified cocaine, loses a dance-off.
-Hutch takes him home and puts him to bed, then proceeds to have a threesome with Stacey and Holly.
+The duo invite Stacey and Holly to Starsky's place, where Starsky puts the “sweetener” in his coffee while Hutch sings "Don't Give Up on Us".
+Starsky soon discovers that the contents of the packet were actually Feldman's untraceable cocaine, and begins to feel the effects.
+The four visit a disco where Starsky, high on cocaine, loses a dance-off and tries to arrest his opponent.
+Hutch defuses the situation, takes Starsky home and puts him to bed, then proceeds to have a threesome with Stacey and Holly.